 - The Author's bunker, featured in the Gravity Falls episode "Into the Bunker", has a security room full of these.
 If you step on the wrong one, the walls will start to close in, and the only way to open the doors to the next room is push four of the right ones.

 - Max Steel (2013) has Max's various transformations involve a forcefield with lots of hexagons floating around, which then pull back onto his body to create the parts needed for his different modes (speed, flight, etc.).

 - In 2012, scientists at IBM's T. J. Watson research center discovered that cylinder shaped molecules known as carbon nanotubes may work as a replacement for the silicon based microchip.
 The tubes are capable of delivering more power at such a small size without losing any control over the electrical current that flows through them.
 The tubes themselves are made up of hexagonal pathways, with electrical currents constantly making a path from one end of the tube to the other by going either left or right at each corner of the hexagon.

 - Another hexagonal carbon molecule which has potential is graphene.
-In addition to being extremely strong and flexible it's an excellent conductor of electricity.
-Applications include lightweight screens, semi-conductors and efficient room temperature alcohol distillation.
+In addition to being extremely strong and flexible, it's an excellent conductor of electricity.
+Applications include lightweight screens, semi-conductors, efficient room temperature alcohol distillation and so on.

 - The James Webb Space Telescope will have a mirror made out of 18 hexagonal segments.

 - The Solar Roadways project hopes to pave roads with durable, hexagonal solar panels that glow at night and melt snow, thus creating a road system that is safer to drive on and looks cool while producing vast amounts of energy.
 However, as explained by Thunderf00t in this YouTube video, the hardness (or lack thereof) of glass, coupled with the inefficiency of farming solar energy, puts the project's practicality into question.